hoanganhngo610/stream-clustering.ijcai.2023/index.md

   - **Conference:** The 26th Pacific - Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2022).
   - **Number of participants:**} Unknown.
 Due to the COVID-19 prevention measures and time differences, the tutorial is presented online with a pre-recorded video.
 - Second offering:
-  - **Title:** Online Clustering: Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking \cite{10.1145/3534678.3542600}.
+  - **Title:** Online Clustering: Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking [Montiel *et al.*, 2022].
   - **Conference:** The 28th ACM SIGKDD Cofnerence on Knowledge Discovery and Data Mining (KDD '22).
   - **Content:** Publicly available within \href[the tutorial's website](https://hoanganhngo610.github.io/river-clustering.kdd.2022/) and [the conference's proceedings](https://dl.acm.org/doi/10.1145/3534678.3542600).
   - **Number of participants:** Approximately 50 participants.